ealapoludileep/RailYatri/Readme.md

 ## How to run up the server

-Step 1: Dowload the ZIP folder of the code and extract it.
+Step 1: Download the ZIP folder of the code and extract it.

 Step 2: CD into the extracted folder